UW-GDA/GDA_Wi26_jupyterbook/book/modules/05_Vector2/05_prep.md

-# 06: Vector 2 - Geometries, Spatial Operations, Visualization
+# 05: Vector 2 - Geometries, Spatial Operations, Visualization

 UW Geospatial Data Analysis
 CEE467/CEWA567
-David Shean
+David Shean, Eric Gagliano, Quinn Brencher

 ## Overview
 This week, we are going to revisit vectors, geometry operations, spatial/attribute joins, and more sophisticated visualization.
 We will illustrate some of these concepts with a power plants point dataset and the U.S. State outlines.